-Geology 1 is made up of two semester credits: Introduction to Earth Science (EAR) 101 and Geology (GLG) 102.
+Geology 1 consists of two semester credits: Introduction to Earth Science (EAR) 101 and Geology (GLG) 102.
 The EAR101 course may be taken on its own and it is also a prerequisite for GLG102, GOG 102 (Geography), and Environmental Science.